US Pedestrian Study: We're Walking Faster, Hanging Out Less

 Until then, I’ll have my AirPods in, sadly.

-• myheartisinohio a day ago
+• myheartisinohio 2 months ago

 When I moved to a larger metro I would see people walk their dog and say, "Hey nice dog!" and get completely ignored.
 I get why after a couple years. they assume I'm going to sell them something or ask them for money.

-• pavel_lishin a day ago
+• pavel_lishin 2 months ago

 In my experience, this does very by neighborhood.
 Midtown and the financial district?
 Absolutely.
 Up in Washington Heights?
 A significantly less touristy area, and one that feels more like a neighborhood, where I don't automatically assume someone wants something from me if they initiate a conversation.

-• rufus_foreman a day ago
+• rufus_foreman 2 months ago

 It's called the "tragedy of the commons".
 You can aggressively police, you can have a high trust society with social norms, you can make things private property, or things can go to shit.